Origin: New Jersey

 Madison: From the work you've done in the past, what would you say your biggest project to date has been? (commercially / personally)

 Yea, I remember watching a short film by one of my idols, Kahlil Joseph, "Until the Quiet Comes".
 The short film inspired by the Flying Lotus, "Until the Quiet Comes" album and I'm a huge hip hop head, you know I got J Dilla's record in the background.
 And from there, I was just like "Wow, art. you can make this." from of your eyes it is offsetting to your process.
 It is more of a disruptive process.
 The thing people don't know about me is I have an obsession with heights but I'm also afraid of heights. loved it so that was like on a small scale really great.
-And then, my favorite or my largest, future project that I’m building all this hype for and s*** is called 32° Part 2 and it's basically an archive of, also narrative, of the process of becoming an artist and realizing who you are as an individual and I’ve been filming that for years.
+And then my favorite or largest future project that I’m building all this hype for and s*** is called 32° Part 2 and it's basically an archive of, also narrative, of the process of becoming an artist and realizing who you are as an individual and I’ve been filming that for years.
 Also, I got a few other things that I'm proud of but it’s just like getting it to the people is my main concern because once I make something I kinda just throw it in the closet and never want to see it again.
 And that isn't bad, I’m not disappointed in that.
 It's obviously the progress, the age, growth, you know.

 Madison: Do you ever rewatch any of the stuff you’ve done like do you pull up anything from that to better yourself in future projects you do?